jpwcguy/Fakeop/README.md

 ## ReadmeQuickly

-Fakegamemode REQUIRED PROTOCOLLIB to work, if the command /fakegamemode returns unknown command then you do NOT have a working protocollib working on your server.
+Fakegamemode REQUIRES PROTOCOLLIB to work, if the command /fakegamemode returns unknown command then you do NOT have a working protocollib working on your server.
 Official protocollib: https://github.com/dmulloy2/ProtocolLib